NVIDIA/bare-metal-manager-core/book/src/labs.md

 In order to reach any of IP's in our lab environments you need to be a member of `forge-dev-ssh-access` ssh groups.

-You must first install the latest version of [nvinit](https://confluence.nvidia.com/display/COS/NGC+Security+Engineering+Home#NGCSecurityEngineeringHome-Installation&Usage) and optionally hashicorp vault.
+You must first install the latest version of [nvinit](https://confluence.nvidia.com/display/COS/NGC+Security+Engineering+Home#NGCSecurityEngineeringHome-Installation&Usage) and optionally hashicorp vault.<br>
+If you already have `nvinit` installed, make sure the version is `>=2.1.5`

 SSH group membership:

 First is `forge-dev-ssh-access`.
 Make a [dlrequest](https://dlrequest/GroupID/Groups/Properties?identity=MWQyNmFlNTkxZGU4NDIxMjgwNmNmMzIyOWIxMWI5Njh8Z3JvdXA=) Click Join -> Join perpetually

-### DUO

-In order to use `nvinit` - which will provide ssh credentials - you have to be enrolled into DUO 2 factor authentication.
-Since DUO is no longer the default for other services in the company, you have to file a request for it.

-To request DUO access, visit [http://dlrequest.nvidia.com](http://dlrequest.nvidia.com) then subscribe to group Duo_Users_Request_Access.
-An NVIDIA employee will reach out to you about the request and help to get access.

-After you are added to the group, enroll in DUO using [https://duo.nvidia.com](https://duo.nvidia.com), and install the DUO authentication app on your mobile device.

 ### nvinit
+**Windows users**: See [this](https://gitlab-master.nvidia.com/ngcsecurity/nvinit/-/blob/master/docs/windows.md) document and make sure that your `ssh-agent` service is not in a `disabled` state

+**NBU users**: Pulse Secure VPN might have issues with access to remote servers.
+Use Cisco AnyConnect VPN.

 Once authenticated to vault, you use nvinit to request additional principals Before running the commands below make sure to have `ssh-agent` running.